-Suites DF Hostel is located in the hustle and bustle of downtown near tons of bars, restaurants, and cafés — although it’s still a bit quieter than other hostels so if you want to avoid a party hostel, stay here.
+Suites DF Hostel is located in the hustle and bustle of downtown near tons of bars, restaurants, and cafés.
+Even so, it’s a bit quieter than other hostels, so if you want to avoid a party hostel, stay here.

 Overall, the rooms are clean and simple, and the bedsheets have bright, funky designs that brighten up the place.
 All the dorms have en suite bathrooms, and there is a personal light and power socket for each bed.
 There are multiple common rooms to hang out in, a cool terrace for relaxing, and free breakfast every morning.

 The hostel also offers a lot of awesome tours to see the sights and meet other people.
 They also arrange trips to the Teotihuacán Pyramids, the Xochimilco Canals, and lucha libre wrestling matches.

 Suites DF Hostel at a glance:

 - Central downtown location near lots of bars and restaurants